Common Issues and Troubleshooting

 Most build failures are related with the following build steps.
 If you encounter any errors, please remove or edit the following steps and get a build to help isolate the cause of the issue.

-- Xcode Build for Simulator step: This step is required to use the Preview on Device feature and it requires the app to be built for the x86 architecture.
-In some projects, there may be dependencies that are not compatible with x86.
+• **Xcode Build for Simulator step: **This step builds your target for either x86_64 or arm64 architecture.
+In some projects, there may be dependencies that are not compatible with given architecture.
 In this case, please remove this step from the workflow or remove the conflicting dependencies to get a successful build.

 With every build, a brand new virtual machine is started to perform your workflow and build your application.